 How many days does it take to reach Poon Hill from Pokhara?

-You can reach Pokhara and Poon Hill in one day if you drive to Banthanti directly and walk for about 3 hours.
-But the driving road is rough and bumpy after Birethanti for the last few hours.
+You can reach Pokhara and Poon Hill in one day if you drive to Birethanti directly and walk for about 3 hours.
+But the road after Birethanti is rough and bumpy for the last few hours.
 Usually, most trekkers walk from Nayapul and take two days to reach Ghorepani.
 After spending the night, you will hike to this hill station early in the morning from Ghorepani.

 How Do You Go to Poon Hill from Kathmandu?